 2002 and 2003.

 Mr. Toews began to study the Saito Conducting method in 1974 at the Courtenay Youth Music Camp with Professor Morihiro Okabe and Maestro Kazuyoshi Akiyama.
 He continued his studies with Prof. Okabe at the Toho Gakuen School of Music in 1983.
-He prepared the English edition of the Saito Conducting Method text which was completed with the assistance of Fumihiko Torigai, Morihiro Okabe and Kazuyoshi Akiyama and published in Tokyo in 1988.
+He prepared the English edition of the Saito Conducting Method text that was completed with the assistance of Fumihiko Torigai, Morihiro Okabe and Kazuyoshi Akiyama and published in Tokyo in 1988.
 His articles about the method have been published in the NSOA Bulletin, the Instrumentalist, the BCMEA Newsletter, The Music Scene and SMEA's Cadenza.
 He organized four international conducting workshops with Prof. Okabe at Canadian universities.
-He has been guest presenter at Conductors Guild convention in New York, at the 1994 Midwest International Band and Orchestra clinic, at McGill and Northwestern Universities, at the Canadian Festivals of Youth Orchestras in Banff, and at conventions of the Saskatchewan and Canadian Music Educators Associations.
+He has been guest presenter at Conductors Guild convention in New York, at the 1994 Midwest International Band and Orchestra clinic, at McGill and Northwestern Universities, at the Canadian Festivals of Youth Orchestras in Banff, and at conventions of the Alberta, British Columbia, Ontario, Saskatchewan and Canadian Music Educators Associations.

 Among his published works are an elementary music theory booklet, a clarinet resource book, a bass guitar book and several curriculum guides.
 He has created several computer programs including Subjective Tones and An Introduction to the Saito Conducting Method.